hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 Now that the cluster (of 1 server) is running, you can connect to it from the Management Center.

+On the "Manage Clusters" page, create a connection to a cluster named _"k8s"_ using localhost, and hit the *Save* button.

 ![Image of Hazelcast management center configuration][Screenshot03a]

+Once this connection is saved, hit the *Select* button for that connection.

 ![Image of Hazelcast management center available connections][Screenshot03b]

+Management Center should connect to your cluster.

 ![Image of Hazelcast management center member count][Screenshot03c]

+On the left panel for this cluster, you should see 1 member (that you just started) and 1 client (the Management Center).

 ### Hazelcast Client : `java -Dserver.port=8082 -jar the-client/target/the-client.jar`